dougeby/IntuneDocs/intune/email-settings-ios.md

 ---
 # required metadata

-title: Email settings for iOS devices in Microsoft Intune - Azure | Microsoft Docs
+title: Configure Email settings for iOS devices in Microsoft Intune - Azure | Microsoft Docs
 description: See a list of all the email settings you can configure and add to iOS devices in Microsoft Intune, including using Exchange servers, and getting attributes from Azure Active Directory.
 You can also enable SSL, authenticate users with certificates or username/password, and synchronize email on iOS devices using device configuration profiles in Microsoft Intune.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 12/11/2018
+ms.date: 09/05/2019
 ms.topic: reference
 ms.service: microsoft-intune
 ms.localizationpriority: medium